 Why are the best massage guns so expensive?
 These small, gun-shaped devices aren’t like the handheld massagers that have come before.
 Those awkward devices rarely provided any actual relief from pain and soreness, and they were more of a Brookstone novelty than a genuine massage tool.
-Theragun delivers a major upgrade to regular handheld massagers with a more precise, concentrated functionality.
+Brands like Therabody deliver a major upgrade to regular handheld massagers with a more precise, concentrated functionality.
 The best massage guns typically consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
 Massage guns are built for athletic recovery — loosening tight muscles, reducing chronic pain, relieving soreness — but they’re also great for portable, easy stress-relief.

 What Are The Best Theragun Alternatives?

 When you’ve tested massage guns and read countless massage gun reviews (and we have), you know that Theragun’s line of premium massagers is hard to beat, but there’s still the problem of the price tag.
 The Theragun Prime is currently priced at $300, while their best massage guns will set you back $600.
 That’s outside most people’s budgets.
 Unfortunately, some of the highest quality alternatives to the Theragun are just as expensive, if not more expensive, than the cheapest Theragun models.